LumingWu/Starcraft-2-Cat-N-Mouse-Red-Sea/README.md

     - The game is half game, 1 Cat vs 3 Mice, meaning 2 to 4 players.
     - Players may volunteer to be Cat.
     - If the desired Cat number will not be satisfied, the choosing players can only choose Cat.
-    - If by the end of the selection, there are more players than the empty Cat seat, these seat will be filled randomly.
+    - If by the end of the selection, there are more players than the empty Cat seats, these seat will be filled randomly.

   - Basic tip:
-    - Cat should have vision on the map, try to kill the Mice that are easy target.
+    - Cat should have vision on the map, try to kill the Mice that are easy targets.
     - If winning early game is not possible.
 Try to survive until late game, you are more powerful by then.

     - Mouse should build walls to buy time to prepare(kill Mouse Nest) escape.